-DISTRIBUTOR TRIGGER SIGNAL :
+DISTRIBUTOR TRIGGER SIGNAL

-The second most common cause of engine ignition failure is the ignition trigger circuit.
-Since the ignition box is controlled by the magnetic pulse generator located inside the distributor, any disruption in the triggering signal will cause the ignition box to malfunction.
-Be aware that the connectors that carry the signal to the box can push back in the housing.
-Pull the rubber boot back to inspect the connection between the box and harness.
+The second most common cause of the Porsche 911 SC / 911 Turbo engine ignition failure is the ignition trigger circuit.
+Since the ignition box is controlled by the magnetic pulse generator located inside the distributor, any disruption in the triggering signal will cause ignition problems.
 Full disassembly and inspection of the distributor is highly recommended due to the intermittent nature of triggering problems.
-Pay special attention to the distributor trigger shielded cable (green wire), magnetic pulse generator magnet and magnetic pulse generator winding connection as these parts are known to fail in combination.
+Pay special attention to the distributor trigger shielded cable ( green wire ), magnetic pulse generator magnet and magnetic pulse generator winding connection as these parts are known to fail in combination.
+An especially common problem is a broken magnet pole.

 Evidence of arching between the magnetic pulse generator magnet points indicates a defective rotor.
 In this case replace the rotor, magnetic pulse winding, green wire and ignition box.
 The Perma-Tune high performance triggering is so accurate that worn out distributor shaft bearings can be detected by the tachometer.
-This is indicated by the tachometer needle slightly bouncing at idle.
+This is indicated by the tachometer needle slightly bouncing at idle and is usually accompanied by excessive end play of the distributor shaft.

 Trigger signal problems can cause double triggering which results in a weak ignition spark.
 Due to the lower triggering resolution of the stock ignition box, some symptoms of trigger signal problems can be more evident after the Perma-Tune is installed.
 Refer to the vehicle maintenance manual for triggering signal waveform specifications and distributor repair instructions.

 To quickly test the triggering circuit without the use of an oscilloscope: Unplug the harness connector from the ignition box.
-Refer to the Perma-Tune Model 930 Bench Check diagram in the Installation Instructions above.
-Connect an Ohmmeter between pins 6 or pin 3 and pin 7 of the harness connector.
+Refer to the Perma-Tune Model 911SC Installation Instructions diagram.
+Connect an Ohmmeter between pins 3 and 6 of the harness connector.
 To prevent the possibility of misdiagnosis, tug on the green triggering signal wire located at the base of the distributor while viewing the meter.
-The published specification for the magnetic pulse generator is 600 Ohms +/- 100 Ohms.
-Our experience has shown that a variation of +/- 25 Ohms indicates a need to repair defective connections or to replace the magnetic pulse generator windings.
+The published specification for the magnetic pulse generator is 600 Ohms +- 100.
+Our experience has shown that a variation of +- 25 Ohm indicates a need to repair defective connections or to replace the magnetic pulse generator windings.